hashicorp/consul/website/source/docs/guides/connect-production.md

 ## Configure Agent Transport Encryption

-Consul's gossip (UDP) and RPC (TCP) communications need to be encrypted otherwise attackers may be able to see tokens and private keys while in flight between the server and client agents or between client agent and application.
+Consul's gossip (UDP) and RPC (TCP) communications need to be encrypted otherwise attackers may be able to see ACL tokens while in flight between the server and client agents (RPC) or between client agent and application (HTTP).
+Certificate private keys never leave the host they are used on but are delivered to the application or proxy over local HTTP so local agent traffic should be encrypted where potentially untrusted parties might be able to observe localhost agent API traffic.

-Follow the [encryption documentation](/docs/agent/encryption.html) to ensure both gossip encryption and RPC TLS are configured securely.
+Follow the [encryption documentation](/docs/agent/encryption.html) to ensure both gossip encryption and RPC/HTTP TLS are configured securely.

 For now client and server TLS certificates are still managed by manual configuration.
-In the future we plan to automate more of that with the same mechanisms connect offers to user applications.
+In the future we plan to automate more of that with the same mechanisms Connect offers to user applications.

 ## Bootstrap Certificate Authority